SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-implement-and-manage-storage-for-azure-administrators.md

 ---
 title: "Implement and manage storage for Azure administrators"
-excerpt: "Learn how to manage storage accounts, data in Azure Storage, and Azure File and Blob storage."
+excerpt: "Learn how to manage storage as an Azure administrators."
 type: collection
 price: Free
 length: PT5H56M